zhenglaizhang/hadoop-arch/doc/mr_run.md

 ### Counter

 * you should always ask yourself if you can use a counter to get the information you need to find out what’s happening.
 Even if you need to use logging or a status message, it may be useful to use a counter to gauge the extent of the problem

+### MapReduce Workflow

+* When the processing gets more complex, this complexity is generally manifested by having more MapReduce jobs, rather than having more complex map and reduce functions.
+In other words, as a rule of thumb, **think about adding more jobs, rather than adding complexity to jobs**.